Surry County, Virginia: Adjacent counties

+Education

+Education in Surry County is run by Surry County Public Schools.
+It currently has three schools (Surry Elementary, Luther P. Jackson Middle, and Surry County High School), all located in Dendron.

 Demographics

 2020 census

 Note: the US Census treats Hispanic/Latino as an ethnic category.
 This table excludes Latinos from the racial categories and assigns them to a separate category.
 Hispanics/Latinos can be of any race.